 According to the 2010 census, there were 26,179 Americans of Malaysian background.
-Malaysian-Americans consist of people of a variety of ethnic origin, including Malay, Malaysian Chinese, Tamil, Banjar, Minangkabau, Indonesian, Iban, Filipino, Nepali, Tausūg, or Dusun.
+Malaysian-Americans consist of people of a variety of ethnic origins, including Malay, Malaysian Chinese, Tamil, Banjar, Minangkabau, Indonesian, Iban, Filipino, Nepali, Tausūg, and Dusun.
 The state with the largest population of Malaysian-Americans is California; smaller populations live in New York, Texas, Illinois, Virginia, and Hawaii.
 In Los Angeles there is no official Malaysian enclave and the population tends to be rather diffuse.
 Of the few recognizably Malaysian businesses in Los Angeles, nearly all are in the San Gabriel Valley.

 Malaysia is a federal constitutional monarchy located in Southeast Asia comprised of thirteen states and three federal territories.
 It has a total landmass of 329,847 square kilometers (making it only about 78% the size of California) and is separated by the South China Sea into Peninsular Malaysia and East Malaysia (Malaysian Borneo).
 Malaysia shares a border with Brunei, Indonesia, the Philippines, Singapore, Thailand, and Vietnam.
 The capital and largest city is Kuala Lumpur.